Chart Color Schemes

 An assessment of population growth drivers in Eagleby reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Eagleby's population was around 15,101 as of Aug 2025.
-This reflected an increase of 1,507 people (11.1%) since the 2021 Census, which reported a population of 13,594 people.
+Eagleby's population is approximately 15,101 as of August 2025.
+This figure represents an increase of 1,507 people, a rise of 11.1% since the 2021 Census which recorded a population of 13,594.
 The change was inferred from the estimated resident population of 14,343 from the ABS as of June 2024 and an additional 349 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1,092 persons per square kilometer, which was relatively in line with averages seen across locations assessed by AreaSearch.
-Eagleby's 11.1% growth since the 2021 census exceeded the national average (8.6%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 61.8% of overall population gains during recent periods.
+This results in a population density ratio of 1,092 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Eagleby's growth rate exceeded both national (8.6%) and state averages, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 61.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, were adopted.
-It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As future population trends were examined, a population increase just below the median of national statistical areas was expected, with the area expected to grow by 1,392 persons to 2041 based on the latest population numbers, recording a gain of 4.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Future population trends suggest a slight increase below the national median statistical areas' average, with an expected growth of 1,392 persons to 2041, resulting in a total gain of 4.2% over the 17-year period.

 Frequently Asked Questions - Population